karmab/kcli/doc/index.rst

       run: true

-You can alternatively provide a file attribute instead of url pointing to a local plan file
+You can alternatively provide a file attribute instead of url pointing to a local plan file:

 dns
 ~~~